sakifree/project3_frontend/README.md

 An application to create, save, edit, update and/or delete licenses for an individual

 ### Technologies/Methods Used
-React
+- React
-CSS
+- CSS
-CRUD
+- CRUD
-API
+- API
-Mongoose DB
+- Mongoose DB
-Schema
+- Schema
-Bootstrap
+- Bootstrap
-Netlify
+- Netlify

 ### Wireframes

-![Structure]
+![Comoponent Architecture]
 (https://imgur.com/a/BvmBVlo)